Apply for the Early Childhood Educators (ECE) scholarship

 1. You must have an active Professional Quality Registry (PQR) number to apply for the scholarship.
 If you already have a PQR number and need assistance retrieving this number, please contact EEC's help desk at (617) 988-2450.

-2. You must have the Provider Number
+2. You must have the Program Number (P-number)

 5. Allow time for your ECE Scholarship application to be approved.